-One can of full-fat coconut milk
+- one can of full-fat coconut milk

-1 tsp coconut vinegar
+- 1 tsp coconut vinegar

-1/2 tsp salt
+- 1/2 tsp salt

-2 tsp agar powder
+- 2 tsp agar powder

-a few dash of ground white pepper
+- a few dash of ground white pepper

-1 TB tapioca flour, blended with 1 TB cold water
+- 1 TB tapioca flour, blended with 1 TB cold water

-2 TB nutritional yeast
+- 2 TB nutritional yeast

-5 oz. prepared roasted red pepper
+- 5 oz. prepared roasted red pepper

-1 cup elbow macaroni
+- 1 cup elbow macaroni

-1/4 – 1/3 cup almond or rice milk
+- 1/4 – 1/3 cup almond or rice milk

 To make shreddable cheddar

-Combine the coconut milk, vinegar, salt, agar powder and pepper in a small saucepan over medium heat.
+- Combine the coconut milk, vinegar, salt, agar powder and pepper in a small saucepan over medium heat.
 Whisk briskly until it comes to a small boil, and continue to whisk for a minute or two more.
 Remove from the heat, then whisk in the tapioca/water mixture and nutritional yeast.
 Throw in the roasted red pepper and combine it by either using an immersion blender or quickly transferring to a blender to puree.
 Pour the contents into a glass pyrex, cover, then allow to set in the refrigerator overnight.

-When you are ready to make the macaroni, preheat your oven to 400 degrees.
+- Preheat your oven to 400 degrees.
 Bring a medium-sized pot of water to a boil, add in the dry macaroni and cook per the package instructions.
 Reduce the heat to low, then drain the pasta well and return it to the pot.
 Then, using a cheese grater, grate as much of the cheese as you want over the top.
 Stir well to combine.
 Add a little almond or rice milk to moisten.
 Bake for 15 minutes in a heat-resistant vessel.
 Add some panko breadcrumbs to the top and bake for 5-10 minutes more, or until the panko is slightly golden brown.
 Serve immediately.

 To make melty cheddar

-Follow the instructions in the first paragraph above, but reduce the agar amount from 2 tsp to 1/2 tsp and omit the addition of almond or rice milk.
+- Follow the instructions in the first paragraph above, but reduce the agar amount from 2 tsp to 1/2 tsp and omit the addition of almond or rice milk.
 Pour the cheddar on top of cooked macaroni and bake at 400 per the instructions in the second paragraph above.